ajhhc/dart_assignments/README.md

 Purpose:

 These were built to follow the course guide, with tweaks for functionality along the way.
-The repo's mainly for my own reference—keeping the chaos contained in one place, rather than scattered across notebooks.
+The repo's mainly for my own reference.
+Keeping the chaos contained in one place, rather than scattered across notebooks.

 License: